 These past six months had been an insightful and personally rewarding period regarding my research on war and its effects on communities affected by war.
 In the spirit of Christmas, family occasions were particularly remembered by the soldiers who gained comfort and feelings of optimism while facing the prospect of death in the line of fire.
 Christmas and Easter were particularly recalled with clarity by men on the fields of battle.

-Private Christie Rolleston was a soldier writing on the battle fields of Greece.
-He knew his letters home to Maketu would provide comfort and solace to his mother and father.
-In the following excerpt written by Christie during the battle in Greece and dated 5 May 1940:
+Private Christie Rolleston was a soldier writing on the battlefields of Greece.
+He knew his letters home to Maketū would provide comfort and solace to his mother and father.
+The following excerpt was written by Christie during the battle in Greece and dated 5 May 1940:

-Christie Keretu Rolleston was born in Maketu to Maremare Rolleston and Te Ruru Ngawikau Tapsell.
-He was the 2nd eldest son of five sons who had volunteered for active service overseas.
-He was educated in Maketu and Hato Petera Catholic Boys College.
-During his youth he excelled in rugby and equestrian events.
-Christie and brothers, Pu and Sonny managed and worked a dairy farm at Maketu while the farmer, Major Bennett had travelled overseas.
+Christie Keretu Rolleston was born in Maketū to Maremare Rolleston and Te Ruru Ngawikau Tapsell.
+He was the second eldest son of five sons who had volunteered for active service overseas.
+He was educated in Maketū and Hato Petera Catholic Boys’ College.
+During his youth, he excelled in rugby and equestrian events.
+Christie and brothers Pu and Sonny managed and worked a dairy farm at Maketū while the farmer, Major Bennett, had travelled overseas.